YuliaKokorieva/bikes-project/README.md

 # Bike Rides project
 **Data** concatenated and validated with [Python script](https://github.com/YuliaKokorieva/bikes-project/blob/master/Data/data_validation.py).
-Only 100 rows taken into work due to limitations of cheapest edition of Azure SQL DB.
+For importing and manipulating data in the Azure SQL Database, Azure Data Studio tool has been used.

 **Backend** hosted in Azure: